 Please ensure that you enter the expiration date exactly as printed on the product.
 Otherwise, you risk noncompliance during the receive process.

-3. Once Deliverr receives the FEFO products, we will start fulfilling based on expiration date.
+3. Once Deliverr receives the FEFO products, we will start fulfilling based on expiration date (see Compliance Responsibility and FEFO Implementation section below for additional details).

-4. The inventory detail page will show the status and inventory count broken down by expiration date.
+4. Once a shipping plan is created, the inventory detail page will populate with the status and inventory count broken down by expiration date.

-5. Merchants can request to mark a specific batch of products as unavailable, and Deliverr will stop fulfilling this batch.
-Our Support team will handle this request and confirm once the batch is marked as unavailable in our system.
+5. Merchants can request to mark a specific expiration date as unavailable by creating a ticket to our Support team*, and Deliverr will stop fulfilling this batch.
+Our Support team will handle this request and confirm once the expiration date batch is marked as unavailable in our system.

 - Once our Support team marks the batch as unavailable, this inventory will appear in the Unavailable column.